agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 80k-hours-guide already seems to mention this in a number of places, that there is a problem if the EA movement stagnates for some reason.
 I can't see why it would happen, but 80k-hours-guide mentions it a couple of times and this should be taken into account.
 But as I am looking for connections to improve my chances of success in EA, I give it a solid 7/10.

 **Credentials**

-They are less prestigious than Google, Mckinsey or World bank, but nevertheless some of the organizations have terrific credentials like having gone through Y-combinator etc...
+Credentials here are less prestigious than Google, Mckinsey or World bank, but nevertheless some of the organizations have terrific credentials like having gone through Y-combinator etc...

-> Can get impressive achievements due to high levels of responsibility
+> Can get impressive achievements due to high levels of responsibility,
-> Some impressive affiliations (Y Combinator, Oxford, Good Ventures)
+> Some impressive affiliations (Y Combinator, Oxford, Good Ventures),
 > Less brand recognition

 The community is very much evidence based and as a result I wouldn't